Blogging for Beginners: How to Be a Blogger and Make Your Own Blog

 1. Choose a Platform for Blogging

 Remember, when I write about “platform” for blogging, it actually means the software that you will use for running your blog.
-The three most popular blogging platforms that are being used today are WordPress, Blogger, and Tumblr.
+The most popular platforms used for blogging are WordPress and Blogger.
 You can sign up for these free blog platforms and make your blog.

 I believe, WordPress is one of the best blogging platforms available today because it provides you with great versatility and top-quality free resources to use.